mihrpsah/rcb-pfp-gen/README.md

 2. **Docker Deployment**:
    - Deploy both frontend and backend using Docker with the provided configuration

+3. **Render Deployment (Easiest)**:
+   - One-click deployment to Render using the provided `render.yaml` file
+   - Or use the Render-specific deployment script: `cd backend && ./render-deploy.sh`
+   - Follow the instructions provided by the script

 ## Technology Stack

 ### Frontend